-Membership – we have grown our membership base from 43 in 2007 to 145 in 2012, over one third of KI primary producers.
+Membership – our membership base currently stands at over one third of Kangaroo Island primary producers.
 If you're not a member then this is what you are missing out on:

-- Monthly E-news which provides a quick update on what's happening and relevant ag. info
+- Monthly E-news which provides a quick update on what's happening and relevant agriculture information

-- Printed quarterly newsletter personally posted to you
+- Printed quarterly newsletter posted direct to you

-- KI Ag Trials booklet personally posted to you
+- KI Ag Trials booklet posted direct to you

 - Subsidy on soil test kits